 - Start date

 - 30 June, 2025

 This project involved the development of two regional models that are being used to examine the detailed oceanography of the South Georgia and South Orkney Islands shelves and surrounding regions.
 The models provide a numerical basis for detailed examination of the physical controls on the island ecosystems.

 The ecosystems associated with the ocean shelves around South Georgia and the South Orkney Islands support very large colonies of seabirds and seals.
 They also support substantial fisheries and are central to UK interests in the Southern Ocean.
 Many of the key processes that determine the operation of ecosystems in these island regions operate over small scales of <10 km.

-To examine these small-scale processes, this project is developing high resolution (~2.5 km) ocean models for the South Georgia and South Orkney Islands shelf regions.
+To examine these small-scale processes, this project developed high resolution (~2.5 km) ocean models for the South Georgia and South Orkney Islands shelf regions.
 The underlying model system is NEMO (Nucleus for European Modelling of the Ocean: http://www.nemo-ocean.eu/), which has been widely adopted by the European scientific community for a range of modelling studies from regional to global scales.
 NEMO is a highly versatile modelling system, and includes a range of options for model parameterisation that enables good representation of regions characterised by complex bathymetry, precipitous shelf-edges and sea ice.